 AP Calculus AB Units, Topics, and Key Concepts

 The AP Calc AB course comprises two primary components — Course Content and Mathematical Practices.
 As you progress through the course, you will learn the essential mathematical practices through the course content.
-Combined, both of these components prepare you to build a solid foundation in Calculus AB and help you succeed in the exam.
+Together, these components prepare you to build a solid foundation in Calculus AB and hprepare you for success on the exam.
 The course content is further divided into units.
 Each unit is based on the three big ideas that provide the foundation upon which the course is structured.

 AP Calculus AB’s Three Big Ideas

-The curriculum for this course revolves around three key AP Calculus AB concepts or big ideas that provide the foundation upon which the course is structured.
-As you journey through the Cal AB course, you’ll find that each of these key concepts is interwoven into the course units.
+The curriculum for this course revolves around three AP Calculus AB key concepts or big ideas that provide the foundation upon which the course is structured.
+As you progress through the Cal AB course, you’ll find that each of these key concepts is interwoven into the course units.
 Let’s take a look at what these big ideas include:

-Using derivatives to describe rates of change of one variable with respect to another or using definite integrals to describe the net change in one variable over an interval of another allows students to understand the concept of ‘change’ in a variety of contexts.
-The first big idea of Change (CHA) allows you to understand the relationship between integration and differentiation as expressed in the Fundamental Theorem of Calculus.
+Using derivatives to describe rates of change of one variable with respect to another or using definite integrals to describe the net change in one variable over an interval of another, allows you to understand the concept of ‘change’ in a variety of contexts.
+The first big idea of Change (CHA) helps you to understand the relationship between integration and differentiation as expressed in the Fundamental Theorem of Calculus.

 The second idea of Limits (LIM) teaches you to understand essential ideas, definitions, formulae, and theorems in calculus: for example, continuity, differentiation, and integration.

-- Differentiation: Defining the derivative of a function, estimating derivatives at a point, connecting differentiability and continuity, determining derivatives of constants, sums, differences, and constant multiples and trigonometric functions.
-You’ll also need to learn about composite, Implicit, and inverse Functions.
+- Differentiation: Defining the derivative of a function, estimating derivatives at a point, connecting differentiability and continuity, determining derivatives of constants, sums, differences, constant multiples, and trigonometric functions.
+You’ll also need to learn about composite, implicit, and inverse Functions.

 Understanding and analyzing the behaviors of functions by relating limits to differentiation, integration, and infinite series and relating each of these concepts to the others.

-As we’ll soon discuss, these three big ideas are distributed across eight units to help students understand each concept efficiently.
-In doing so, both the big ideas and the course units create a template of the Calculus course, which is similar to many college courses and textbooks.
-Now let’s walk through each of the eight course units to develop a clearer understanding of how these big ideas and the units intertwine to build a solid foundation in Calculus.
+These three big ideas are spread across 8 units to help students learn each concept step by step.
+Together, the big ideas and the units form the structure of the Calculus course, similar to how college courses and textbooks are organized.
+Let’s go through each of the 8 units to see how they work together to build a strong understanding of Calculus.

-The Eight Units of AP Calculus AB and Their Topics
+The Eight AP Calculus AB Units and Their Topics

-The units contain the course material you’ll learn throughout your AP classes.
-Based on what you’ve studied in these units, the AP Calculus AB exam will test you with 45 multiple-choice questions (MCQs) and six free-response questions (FRQs).
+The AP Calculus AB units contain the course material you’ll learn throughout your AP classes.
+Based on what you study in these units, the AP Calculus AB exam will test you with 45 multiple-choice questions (MCQs) and six free-response questions (FRQs).

-Remember the big ideas that we talked about earlier on this page?
+Remember the AP Calculus AB key concepts or big ideas that we talked about earlier on this page?
 As we outline each AP Calculus AB unit, we will also see which of those big ideas spiral across the course units.
 Each of the eight units comes with specific topics you’ll learn during your course.

-Understanding how these topics are categorized will help you focus on individual topics in detail.
-It will also help you assess your target areas and weaknesses to know precisely which unit and topic to work on during your revision period.
-We’ve also included the relative exam weightage for every unit so that you get all the info in one place.
-If you’re curious to find detailed information about any particular AP Calculus AB unit, click on the unit widgets below to take you there!
+Understanding how these AP Calculus AB topics are categorized will help you focus on them in detail.
+It will also help you identify your strengths and weaknesses, so you know exactly which unit and topic to work on during your revision.
+We’ve also included the relative exam weight for every unit, so you get all the info in one place.
+If you’re curious about any particular AP Calculus AB unit, click on the unit widgets below to learn more!

 UNIT 1: Limits and Continuity